 There are currently no national energy efficiency standards for set-top boxes.
 In June 2011, DOE published a proposed determination of coverage signaling their intent to begin a rulemaking.
 However, in December 2013, DOE, pay-TV industry, and energy efficiency groups announced a voluntary set-top box energy conservation agreement.
 Following this announcement, DOE withdrew both the proposed rulemaking for a set-top box test procedure and the proposed coverage determination for set-top boxes.

 The voluntary agreement covers all types of set-top boxes from pay-TV providers including cable, satellite, and telephone companies.
 The agreement requires the pay-TV industry to publicly report model-specific set-top box energy use and requires an annual, independent audit of service providers to ensure that set-top boxes in the field are performing at the efficiency levels specified in the agreement.
 The independent auditor found that "In 2018, 97.7% of service providers’ set-top box purchases met the Tier 2 voluntary agreement levels and all service providers met the 90% commitment individually."
 They also found that 78.1 of the service providers met the more rigorous Tier 3 levels, two years ahead of the 2020 Tier 3 effective date.
 Consumers have saved nearly $5.1 billion in energy costs and avoided 28.6 million metric tons of CO2 emissions over the five years of the voluntary agreement so far.
 (2018 annual report)

-Over 85% of U.S. homes, or over 100 million households, subscribe to some form of pay TV.
+Over 82 million households, subscribe to some form of pay TV.
 Most homes have more than one set-top box.
 However, the audit notes that signatories to the agreement purchased only 23 million set-top boxes in 2018, down from 46 million in 2014.